James Arax

 Reactivating flow: a reliable daily tool

-Reactivating flow has been a reliable companion for me.
-It helped me through periods of overload, recovery during convalescence, insomnia, and key decisions where steadiness mattered.
-Repeated over time, this practice turns urgency into a clear inner space—and gives both body and mind their capacity for action again.
+Reactivating flow has been a reliable companion in my own life.
+It helped me through periods of overload, convalescence, insomnia, and important decisions where steadiness mattered.
+Repeated over time, this practice turns urgency into a clearer inner space.
+It gives both body and mind back their capacity for action.

 Barcelona